svanderburg/libnixxml/README.md

 In the above expression the type and meta information is discarded and the attribute set is translated to a collection of XML sub elements in which the element names correspond to the attribute keys.
-The list elements are translated to generic sub elements.
+The list elements are translated to generic sub elements (the above example uses `elem`, but any element name can be chosen).

 This representation is IMO far more readable, can be more easily consumed by external tools and is still somewhat Nix-independent.